google/WebFundamentals/src/content/en/android/custom-tabs/low-level-api/index.md

 description: Low Level Custom Tabs API

 {# wf_published_on: 2020-02-04 #}
-{# wf_updated_on: 2020-03-06 #}
+{# wf_updated_on: 2020-06-17 #}
 {# wf_blink_components: N/A #}

 # Custom Tabs Low level API {: .page-title }

-Although the recommended method to integrate your application with Custom Tabs is using the Custom Tabs Support Library, a low level implementation is also available.
+Although the recommended method to integrate your application with Custom Tabs is using the AndroidX Browser Library, a low level implementation is also available.

 The complete implementation of the Support Library is available on [Github][1] and an be used as a start point.
 It also contains the [AIDL files][2] required to connect to the service, as the ones